 When your warning light comes on, look for a safe place to pull off the road and pull off.
 Examine all of your tires and look for any visible damage like a nail or other debris that may be stuck in your tire.

 Move around your car from the tire to the tire and see if you can hear any audible hissing sounds coming from your tires.
 If you do not hear anything, there is a good chance your tire has just gotten slightly deflated over time, which is normal and happens with weather changes.
-It is probably safe to drive to a nearby service station and get your tires looked at.
+To be sur your automobile is good, it is probably safe to drive to a nearby service station and get your tires looked at.

 Subaru Tire Pressure Warning Light On & What To Do Video